KirriAl/Keepers-of-the-Stones/.github/ISSUE_TEMPLATE/new-element.md

 - [ ] Add a battery
 - [ ] Add amber support to copy
 - [ ] Adding information to the Book of Elements
+- [ ]  Add the possibility of damage
 2. Adding spells
 - [ ]